top 5 things to learn before you go away to college

 2. Balance a checkbook.
 Part of becoming an adult is learning how to manage your finances.
 College may be the first time you will be handling your money without your parents' supervision, so it is crucial for you to learn how to keep track of your finances before you leave for college.
 If you will be using a debit card, it is imperative that you either keep your receipts or record the transactions as soon as they are complete.
 If you don't know where you have spent your money or how much you have spent, then it will be hard to keep an accurate balance of your finances.
 For detailed steps on how to keep an accurate checkbook, google the term "balance a checkbook."
 Once you have compared all of your returned checks, debit receipts, deposits, etc. with your monthly bank statement, you should contact your bank if there are any discrepancies.

 3. Share.
 If you will be living in a dorm when you go to college, then you need to learn how to share.
 Dorm rooms are small, so you won't have room for two of the same items that take up a lot of space.
-You will need to share large items with your roommate, such as a refrigerator, a TV, a microwave, etc. Some roommates even share food and clothing.
+You will need to share large items with your roommate, such as a refrigerator, TV, cooking appliances, etc. Some roommates even share food and clothing.
 If you grew up with a sibling, then you should find it pretty easy to share with your roommate.
 If you are an only child, you may find it more difficult to share your belongings with someone else.
 Try to work on that before you leave for college by letting one of your friends borrow a book or an item of clothing.

 4. Use a PDA/smartphone/tablet/day-timer/calendar.
 Being organized is very crucial in college.
 If you don't have a personal digital assistant (PDA), smartphone, tablet, day-timer, etc., you will have a hard time keeping up with all of your deadlines and endeavors.
 Use your organizational device to keep track of assignment due dates, test dates, club meetings, social events, and so forth.
 When you get your syllabus, immediately record the due dates for papers and projects and the dates for tests and quizzes.
 Never plan an activity without looking at your calendar to see if you have anything else going on for that specific date.
 Review your organizational device every day, so you won't miss an important due date or meeting.